fachsimpeln/EasyJWT/README.md

 # EasyJWT
-> A easy-to-use implementation of of JWT Standard (JSON Web Tokens)
+> An easy-to-use implementation of of JWT Standard (JSON Web Tokens)

 ## What is JWT?
 JSON Web Token (JWT [...]) is an internet standard for creating JSON-based access tokens. [...]